trustmark-2005-ltd/TrustMark-Retrofit-Integration/README.md

 Returns a list of innovation measure types for which a value from `approvedProducts` can be used with the `measures.innovationMeasureProduct` in the LodgementSubmit request.

+Innovation measure can only exist on ECO or GBIS lodgements.

 #### LodgementTypes

 > GET /Taxonomies/LodgementTypes